daniel-sanche/KubeMonitor/README.md

 - Connecting an SSH session to a node requires keys for authentication.
 If Google Cloud is being used, these keys should be found at `~/.ssh/google_compute_engine`

+### Building Project
+Because this project uses [CocoaPods](https://cocoapods.org/) to manage third party code, you must run `pod install` inside the directory to download dependencies before the project will compile.
+After Cocoapods is initialized, the project should be opened through the generated
+KubeMonitor.xcworkspace file

 ### Third Party Libraries
 - This project makes use of [Core Plot](https://github.com/core-plot/core-plot) through [CocoaPods](https://cocoapods.org/)